cs1302uga/cs1302-ce17/README.md

       of this class in your notes.
 Pay careful attention to the return type and the type of the formal parameter.
 1. Implement the `printlnMatches` method in `LambdaFun.java`.
 You do not need to use a lambda for this step.
 You will only need to use the object of type `Predicate<T>` referred to by `p` to call the appropriate method.
-1. In the main method of `LambdaFun`, declare a variable of type `Predicate<String>` and initialize the variable using a lambda expression.
-The lambda expression should provide an implementation for the single abstract method of `Predicate<T>`.
-This method should return `true` if the string argument contains the letter 'a'.
+1. In the main method of `LambdaFun`:
+   * Declare a variable of type `Predicate<String>`.
+   * Initialize the variable using a lambda expression which provides an implementation for the single, abstract method of `Predicate<T>`.
+   * This method should return `true` if the string argument contains the letter 'a'.
 1. Variable `p` now references an object of type `Predicate<String>`. **HOLD THE FRONT DOOR!** That one line of code created a class that implemented an interface and created an object of that class!
 It must be the case since `p` is a reference variable of an interface type and the code compiles.
 This object contains a specific implementation